Zdob și Zdub

 Zdob și Zdub ([ˌzdob ʃi ˈzdub]; lit.
 'Zdob and Zdub', onomatopoeic for the sound of a drum beat) is a Moldovan folk punk band, based in Chișinău.
 The band represented Moldova in the Eurovision Song Contest 2005 in Kyiv, Ukraine, on 21 May 2005, finishing 6th.
 They also represented Moldova in the Eurovision Song Contest 2011 in Düsseldorf, Germany, on 14 May 2011, finishing 12th, and represented Moldova again, in the Eurovision Song Contest 2022 in Turin, Italy, on 14 May 2022, finishing 7th.
 The band is often referred to by its fans as ZSZ.
-To date, Zdob si Zdub are the only artists to have qualified from a Eurovision Song Contest semi-final three times.
+To date, Zdob şi Zdub are the only artists to have qualified from a Eurovision Song Contest semi-final three times.

-Band history

-1994–1999

-"Zdob și Zdub musical band was put together in 1994 in Moldova.
-Before that, the singer Roman Iagupov, the bass-player Mihai Gîncu and the drummer Anatol Pugaci had together attended a school in a small town from the suburbs of Chișinău, called Străşeni.
-They found the missing musicians during their studies at the Sports College in Chișinău.
-The line-up of the band was constantly changing: sometimes the band had two singers, sometimes - two guitarists.
-As a result, one guitarist became a singer, the clarinettist - a drummer, and the drummer - a bass-player.

-In the spring of 1994, Roman Iagupov met the future producer of "Zdob și Zdub" - Igor Dînga, the singer of the seminal band "Cuibul".
-In June, the band got some attention from the music media in Chișinău, while playing before the "Cuibul" performance.

-In November 1994, the first demo was recorded in a professional studio, and one song, "The Lost World" passed the selection of the "Learn To Swim I" Festival in Moscow, where the band appeared for the first time as "Zdob și Zdub".
-The band managed to immediately capture the attention and sympathies of Moscow extreme youth and made friends with the local alternative bands, especially with the "IFK", that accepted "Zdob și Zdub" invitation to play at the "10 Years After Chernobyl" Action in Chișinău.